-An abstract noun is an intangible concept that adds depth and richness to our language.
+An abstract noun is an intangible concept that adds depth and richness to our English language.
 Among them are words like love, courage, happiness, and peace, which hold significant meaning and are vital for effective communication.
 In this post, learn about abstract nouns, understand their usage in different contexts, and their formation with examples.

-What is Abstract Noun?
+What is an Abstract Noun in English?

 An abstract noun is a type of noun that refers to concepts, ideas, emotions, qualities, or states that cannot be physically perceived through the senses.
 They are intangible and do not have a physical form.
 Abstract nouns represent things that exist in the mind or are perceived mentally, rather than those that can be seen, touched, smelled, tasted, or heard.